ravaneswaran/techsocialist/README.md

 1. Create a 'bin' directory under /opt
 2. Create a soft link to the file **java -> /opt/softwares/java-sdk/1.8.0_191/bin/java**

+### Exporting OPT_BIN path to the PATH environment variable
+1. Open /etc/profile in you favourite text editor and insert the following lines at the bottom of the file
+  - export OPT_BIN=/opt/bin
+  - export PATH=$PATH:$OPT_BIN

 ### Setting JAVA_HOME and updating PATH environment variable
+1. Open /etc/profile in you favourite text editor and insert the following lines at the bottom of the file
+  - export JAVA_HOME=/opt/softwares/java-sdk/1.8.0_191
+2.